-STEP ONE: Grab a baking sheet with sides (like a jelly roll pan) and cover it with foil.
-Spray with non-stick spray and set aside.
+- STEP ONE: Grab a large cookie sheet with sides (like a jelly roll pan) and cover it with foil.
+Spray with nonstick cooking spray and set aside.

-STEP FOUR: Pour in the peanuts and stir to evenly distribute.
-Quickly pour the mixture onto the lined baking pan and spread it evenly into a thin layer.
+- STEP FOUR: Pour in the peanuts and stir to evenly distribute.
+Quickly pour the peanut brittle mixture onto the lined baking pan and spread it evenly into a thin layer.

 Peanuts are the classic choice to use in nut brittle.
 Roasted peanuts have great flavor.
+Raw Spanish peanuts were traditionally used but either work.
 You could also use almonds, cashews, macadamia nuts, pecans…just about any will work.

 If you take it off the heat too soon, it doesn’t set up and makes a sticky mess, but let it cook too long and it becomes scorched and bitter.

 Another possible cause might be humidity in the air.
 You should store finished peanut brittle in an airtight container so humidity doesn’t get to it.

 How long is it good for?